iv4nst/imdb_manager_v1/README.md

 ## Usage

+A demo WATCHLIST.csv is included, but you should download your own so it can work properly with your account.

-You should download your own WATCHLIST.csv file from your IMDb account (for now**):
+To download your own WATCHLIST.csv file from your IMDb account (for now**):
 * Login to your account
 * Go to Watchlist
 * Scroll all the way down and click ```Export this list```